An eel ladder constructed along the Eden Mill Damn to help American eels make their way up and over the water.

-Kevin Molongoski is a Civil Engineer at the USGS S.O.
-Conte Research Laboratory at Turners Falls, Massachusetts
+Kevin Molongoski is a Civil Engineer with the USGS Eastern Ecological Science Center at the S.O.
+Conte Research Laboratory in Turners Falls, MA.

 The work Kevin is primarily involved in focuses on the design, development, and evaluation of various hydraulic structures and equipment.
 This research is done in support of improving the performance of fish passage structures through hydraulic modeling and experiments with live, actively migrating fish.
 An emphasis is placed on designing and innovating new civil/mechanical/electrical systems, instruments, and processes that enhance the laboratory capabilities and strengthen relationships with partners.